Jessica Minieri ‘19 (History)

 z/OS Security Technical Support at IBM

 As a support software engineer at IBM, I interact with clients every day.
-Though computer literacy is a necessity, I find that I use my writing skills on a daily basis.
+Though computer literacy is a necessity, I use my writing skills on a daily basis.
 Each support case presents a new challenge, and I must tackle each case from a different perspective.
-Due to the highly technical jargon as well as the potential severity of problems, communication is critical to success in this position.
-Being able to concisely explain the root cause of the problem and describe the necessary steps to reach the solution has been my greatest asset in this role at IBM.
-I appreciate all of the professors in the STEM departments, but I must admit that my analytical approach to research and my writing style come from the courses I took toward my degree in history.
+Being able to concisely explain the root cause of the problem and describe the necessary steps to reach the solution is one of my greatest assets in this role.
+I appreciate all of the professors in the STEM departments, but my analytical approach to research and writing style comes from my history courses.

 The ability to explore my wide variety of interests was only possible because of the amazing faculty spanning several departments.
-I am thankful to Professor Andrea Gatzke of the History Department and Professor Vanessa Plumly of the German Language Department who always pushed me to engage critically with the source materials.
-I am indebted to Professor Natalie Cartwright of the Mathematics Department who fostered my love for calculus and encouraged me to continue my studies in history.
-Likewise, my computer science professors always appreciated my history-themed projects.
+I am thankful to Professor Andrea Gatzke of the History Department who always pushed me to engage critically with the source materials.
 Finally, my life at New Paltz would have been completely different without the Honors Program.
-I made many fast friends through the program, without which I would not be the person I am today.

 Segment Producer, The Rachel Maddow Show, MSNBC